 As part of the portability tests we timed how long the battery lasted when fully charged.
-This is important if you need to tackle more than one mess or have an unusually big mess, such as dried leaves or cookie crumbs in your car, that may require some extra cleaning time without the hassle of having to recharge the battery in the middle of the cleanup.
+This is important if you need to tackle more than one mess or have an unusually big mess, such as dried leaves or cookie crumbs in your car, that may require some extra cleaning time.

 Most of the hand vacuums we tested come with attachments for getting into folds in furniture or corners in staircases more easily.
 The crevice tool is long and narrow so it fits more easily around the base of car seats that are bolted to the car floor and more difficult to vacuum around.
 The Black & Decker Dustbuster has a crevice tool as part of the main body design rather than as a separate attachment.
 It also extends to give you a longer spout, adding to the maneuverability of the vacuum.